 Private paranormal specialists, researchers, and companies in and around Seattle offer a few ghost tours throughout the year, but taking a haunted tour during the Halloween season is a special treat.
 Fortunately, you don't have to make the drive to Seattle for a chance to see a ghostly apparition; the Tacoma Ghost Tours company offers three unique tours of the city's paranormal past.

 In operation since 2012, Tacoma Ghost Tours is the oldest-running services of its kind in Tacoma.
-Travelers can listen to creepy tales about areas of downtown, Antique Row, or the Stadium District during one of three tours offered by the company in 2018, but you should check the company's calendar for upcoming special events throughout the year.
-During the Halloween holiday, for instance, this unique company hosts two city-wide Ghost Hunts, which will take place on October 13 and 27, 2018.
+Travelers can listen to creepy tales about areas of downtown, Antique Row, or the Stadium District during one of the tours offered by the company, but you should check the company's calendar for upcoming special events throughout the year, especially around Halloween.